Apple Pie Bars

 • 1 teaspoon fine sea salt

-• 4 medium apples (about 2 lb / 900 g total), peeled, cored, thinly sliced (Honeycrisp or Granny Smith)
+• 4 medium apples (around 2 lb / 900 g total), peeled, cored, thinly sliced (Honeycrisp or Granny Smith preferred)

 • ½ cup (100 g) packed light brown sugar